You need a building consent to install, move or replace a solid fuel heater, wood burner or freestanding or inbuilt fireplace.

 Solid fuel heaters (freestanding or inbuilt) can create a fire hazard if incorrectly installed.
 Many insurance companies will not pay out after a fire if the heater was incorrectly installed, or put in place without a building consent.

-Only approved wood burners are allowed to be installed under regulations which came in on 1 Sept 2005 for residential properties.
+Only approved wood burners are allowed to be installed under regulations which came into effect on 1 Sept 2005 for residential properties.
 A list of compliant woodburners is available on the Ministry for the Environment website.

 Ministry for the Environment - authorised wood burners

-- Freestanding heaters should be installed before inspection but the ceiling plate needs to be left loose so ceiling clearances can be checked.
+- Freestanding heaters should be installed before inspection but leave the ceiling plate loose so ceiling clearances can be checked.
+They require one inspection.

 Outdoor fire places

-You do not need building consent for an enclosed fireplace outside, as long as it is 1.5 metres from the boundary and no more than two metres in total height (i.e. the height including the chimney).
+You don’t need building consent for an enclosed fireplace outside, as long as it is 1.5 metres from the boundary and no more than two metres in total height (i.e. the height including the chimney).